COVID Safety Measures

 The modified plan we have developed for operations was informed by guidance and consultation from multiple resources, experts, and public health officials including:

-- Centers for Disease Control COVID-19 Considerations for Youth and Summer Camps
+- Centers for Disease Control Guidance for Operating Youth and Summer Camps During COVID-19

 - American Camp Association Field Guide for Camps on Implementation of CDC Guidance